 Arriving out of the blue in a spacecraft with one humanoid alien companion, Gort remains motionless in front of its spacecraft whilst the authorities attempt to examine the structure — much like passers-by stand and stare up at the grotesque Walkie-Talkie structure.

 Although designed to be benign, the invincible robot Gort targets people and objects in its vicinity with a heat-ray concealed in its narrow visor.
-This is not unlike certain phenomena associated with the Walkie-Talkie, at least in its early days, which I’ll get to later.
+This is not unlike certain phenomena associated with the Walkie-Talkie building, at least in its early days, which I’ll get to later.

 Credit: Twentieth Century Fox